consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 - According to its type, see if the message has the correct nonce according to the value of `AppliedTopDownNonce` and `AppliedBottomUpNonce`, respectively.
 - Determine if the destination of the message is the current subnet or some other subnet in the hierarchy:
     - If the message is for the current subnet, the `From` and `To` of the cross-net message are translated into raw addresses, and a new `Send()` is called for the message in order to trigger the corresponding state changes in the subnet.
-        - When the message is a top-down message, before the `Send()` of the cross-net messages, the amount of new tokens included in the `value` of the message (and that were locked in the `SCA` of the parent) need to be minted to allocate them to be used in the cross-net message.
+        - If the message is a top-down message, before the `Send()` of the cross-net messages, the amount of new tokens included in the `value` of the message (and that were locked in the `SCA` of the parent) need to be minted to allocate them to be used in the cross-net message.
 Thus, top-down messages mint new tokens in the subnet (with the consequent lock in the parent); while bottom-up messages burn native tokens in the subnet when they propagate bottom-up messages.
-    - If the message's destination is not the current subnet, the desination `Subnet` is checked to determine if it needs to be propagated as a top-down or a bottom-up messages, conveniently adding it in `TopDownMsgs`of the next subnet in the messages path to destination, or by including it in the next checkpoint, respectively.
+If the message's destination is not the current subnet, the desination `Subnet` is checked to determine if the message needs to be propagated as a top-down or a bottom-up messages, conveniently adding it in `TopDownMsgs`of the next subnet in the messages path to destination, or by including it in the next checkpoint, respectively.
 - Increment the corresponding `AppliedNonces`.

 ### Top-down messages
 When a new top-down cross-net message is sent to `SCA` by calling `Fund()`, or `SendCross()` with a destination which is down in the hierarchy, the `SCA` of the source subnet:
 - Checks which child is the next subnet in the path to the messages destination.
 - Assigns to the message the subsequent `Nonce` to the latest one used for that subnet.
 Every time a new top-down message to the subnet arrives, the `SCA` increments a nonce that is unique for every cross-net message to that destination.
 These nonces determine the total order of arrival of cross-msgs to the subnet; without them, different consensus nodes could execute different orderings, leading to nondeterminism.
-- It checks that that the `From` and `To` of the message include `HA` addresses with the right subnets.
+- Checks that that the `From` and `To` of the message include `HA` addresses with the right subnets.
-- It stores the message to notify its propagation in the `TopDownMsgs` of the corresponding child subnet.
+- Stores the message to notify its propagation in the `TopDownMsgs` of the corresponding child subnet.
-- It locks the `SCA` the amount of native tokens included in the `value` of the message, increasing in the same amount the `CircSupply` of the subnet.
+- Locks at the `SCA` the amount of native tokens included in the `value` of the message, increasing by the same amount the `CircSupply` of the subnet.
 These funds will be frozen until a bottom-up transaction releases them back to the parent.
-In this way, the `SCA` keeps track of the circulating supply of child subnets and is responsible for enforcing the firewall requirement in subnets (whenever native tokens want to be released from it.
-See [bottom-up messages](#bottom-up-messages).
+In this way, the `SCA` keeps track of the circulating supply of child subnets and is responsible for enforcing the firewall requirement in subnets (whenever native tokens want to be released from it, see [bottom-up messages](#bottom-up-messages)).

-When the new cross-message to a subnet is included in its `TopDownMsgs`, the validators of the subnet are notified through their `CrossMsgPool` about this new top-down message.
+When a new cross-message to a subnet is included in its `TopDownMsgs`, the validators of the subnet are notified through their `CrossMsgPool` about this new top-down message.
 The `CrossMsgPool` waits for a `FinailityThreshold` before proposing the message to be sure that the top-down message commitment can be considered final (this `finalityThreshold` may change according to the requirements of the subnet, and the specific consensus algorithm used by the parent.
 The `finalityThreshold` for BFT-like consensus may be `1` or close to `1`, while sync consensus algorithms like PoW may require larger thresholds).
-After the `finalityThreshold`, validators in the subnet will check the latest `AppliedTopDownNonce` to fetch all unverfied cross-net message to the latest one included in `TopDownMsgs`, and they will propose them for their inclusion in a block and subsequent execution.
+After the `finalityThreshold`, validators in the subnet will check the latest `AppliedTopDownNonce` to fetch all unverfied cross-net message to the latest one included in `TopDownMsgs`, and propose them for their inclusion in a block and subsequent execution.

 ![](https://hackmd.io/_uploads/rynGK2ut5.png)